SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Flashlink Frame.md

 ### Module Overview

-Thispage contains the **Module List Table** with a list of all the modules on the frame.
+This page contains the **Module List Table** with a list of all the modules on the frame.

 The parameter **Module Alarm Count** displays the number of alarms retrieved from the device.